TakuyaAono/bl_matplotlib/doc/devel/contribute.rst

 New contributors
 ================

-Everyone comes to the project from a different place — in terms of experience and interest — so there is no one-size-fits-all path to getting involved.
-We recommend looking at existing issue or pull request discussions, and following the conversations during pull request reviews to get context.
+There is no pre-defined pathway for new contributors - we recommend looking at existing issue and pull request discussions, and following the conversations during pull request reviews to get context.
 Or you can deep-dive into a subset of the code-base to understand what is going on.

 .. _new_contributors_meeting: